Overview

 Upload files directly from your system, including PDFs, Word, Excel, PowerPoint etc, allowing the AI Agent to access and use the content for its tasks.Import a Website

-Sync content from a website at regular intervals, enabling the AI agent has access to the latest data for more accurate and up-to-date responses.
+Sync content from a website at regular intervals, enabling the AI agent have access to the latest data for more accurate and up-to-date responses.
 There are multiple options for refreshing frequency.
 It can be done on a Daily, Weekly, Monthly or yearly basis.You can either import all the pages from the provided URL or select specific web pages to import.

 Managing Knowledge Sources